Michael F. Price College of Business: History

 In 1997, investor Michael F. Price donated 18 million USD to the university.
 Subsequently, the College of Business was renamed after him, the first OU college named for an individual.
 In 2002, Price donated an additional 7.2 million USD, which was a large portion of the 19 million USD needed to erect an addition to the existing Adams Hall.
 The new building, which completed in late 2004, was named Price Hall.
-Corey Phelps is the Fred E. Brown Chair and Dean of the Michael F. Price College of Business at the University of Oklahoma.
+Laku Chidambaram is the Dean of the Michael F. Price College of Business at the University of Oklahoma.

-Divisions
+Academics

 There are eight divisions in the College of Business along with 11 majors and an undecided option.
 The most popular majors are accounting (14%), marketing and supply chain management (13%), and finance (13%).
 Other popular majors include management information systems, international business, entrepreneurship and venture management, general management, and energy management.

 The U.S. News & World Report ranks the MBA program at the Price College of Business 66th in the country.
 The College of Business is ranked 47th in the country.
 It also ranks the International Business program 13th and the Management Information Systems program 16th.

 In 1999, the Energy Management program changed its name from Petroleum Land Management.
 When this major was created, it was the first of its kind in the world.